Things to know before Trekking to Manaslu Circuit

-by Jayaram Thapaliya · Updated August 26, 2021
+by Jayaram Thapaliya · Updated March 2, 2023

-- Manaslu Trek Permit
+- Manaslu Circuit Permit

-2. Manaslu Trek Permit
+2. Manaslu Circuit Trek Permit

 Likewise other trekking routes, trekking permits are required for the Manaslu Circuit Trekking.
 Since Manaslu Circuit is restricted for the trekkers, restricted areas permits are needed.
 3 types of trekking permits are required for Manaslu.
 They are:

 Keep in mind, solo trekkers can’t obtain trekking permits as a minimum of 2 people are required to get permits.
 In order to obtain permits, tourists must go through registered trekking agencies as individuals are not allowed to get permits.
 And without a local guide, international trekkers are not allowed to enter Manaslu.

 Manaslu trekking area is a restricted area as well as it covers Manaslu Conservation and Annapurna Conservation, we need 3 permits for the trekking.

 The following are the Manaslu permit costs.

 For the permits, the government of Nepal charges according to month.
 September to November:- 100 USD per person per week and 15 USD per person per day ( beyond 1 week ).
 Similarly, from December to August:- 75 USD per person per week and 10 USD per person per day ( beyond 1 week ).

 Annapurna Conservation Area Permit: USD 30 per person